 Prior to her time at George Mason University, she served as an Associate Director for the Center for Leadership and Social Change at Florida State University working directly with programs that centered leadership education and development, social justice education (through a Living Learning Community), and co-led the Diversity & Inclusion Certificate, a partnership between Human Resources and the Center.
 She also spent time at New York University in the Center for Multicultural Education focusing on peer education development and at the New York University School of Medicine as a graduate program manager for physicians seeking advanced post-residency training in medical education and clinical epidemiology.

-She grew up in Cleveland, Ohio and is a proud first generation college graduate and the only member of her family to hold a Doctor of Philosophy degree.
+She grew up in Cleveland, Ohio and is a proud first-generation college graduate and the only member of her family to hold a Doctor of Philosophy degree.
+She enjoys traveling to see the world, enjoys hiking, writing, baking and spending time with her family.
+She is also an active member of Theta Nu Xi Multicultural Sorority, Incorporated.

 Hampton, A. E. (2019).
 Dialogue and Leadership Learning.
 In Jillian M. Volpe White, K. L. Guthrie, & M. Torres (Eds.), Thinking with purpose: Facilitating reflection in leadership learning (pp. xx-xx).
 Charlotte, NC: Information Age Publishing.